Watch Around Water

 More than 60 public and private pools in SA are accredited Watch Around Water Centre’s.
 Judges were impressed by Gawler Aquatic Centre’s innovation and creativity in delivering the safety program to improve community awareness.
 A successful social media campaign has helped to promote water safety principles to a wide audience, while additional signage targeting supervision of young people at the Centre was viewed by more than 50,00 patrons throughout the year.
 The Mayor Karen Redman was able to attend the awards ceremony and accept the award on behalf of the Centre.

-program assists aquatic staff to promote safe supervision practices and
+- Assist aquatic staff to promote safe supervision practices;

 Areas to consider:

 - Highly visible locations close to the body of water eg. toddlers pool, play areas, seating, family areas;

 - Brochures, websites, promotional material.

 Watch Around Water was started in 2004 in Western Australia following a spate of tragic drowning deaths involving young children at public swimming pools.